 The new 14,837-square-foot station is designed around durability, efficiency and long-term value.
-Its exterior combines CMU block, T-groove metal wall panels and charred Cypress wood accents, with steel-surround windows and vertical address signage establishing a clear civic identity.
-A backlit stainless steel “51” marks the main entry, while fire poles salvaged from the original building are displayed as a simple nod to the station’s history.
+Its exterior combines CMU block, T-groove metal wall panels, and charred Cypress wood accents with steel-surround windows and vertical address signage, establishing a clear civic identity.
+A backlit stainless steel “51” marks the main entry, while fire poles salvaged from the original building are displayed in respect to the station’s history.

 Inside, the layout supports quick response and day-to-day workflow.
 The apparatus bay accommodates up to four firetrucks and includes seven four-fold doors for efficient movement.
 Adjacent to the bay is a turnout locker room with 39 lockers that reinforces safety and readiness.
 The station also provides 12 dorms – including captain and battalion chief quarters – with custom built-in casework.